-You see content: "Firefox/3.6.13";.
-This means an alert will be generated if the the used version of Firefox is not 3.6.13.
+You see content:!"Firefox/3.6.13";.
+This means an alert will be generated if the used version of Firefox is not 3.6.13.

-Note: The following characters must be escaped inside the content: ; \setminus "
+Note: The following characters must be escaped inside the content: ; \ "

-4.5.4 Nocase
+4.6.2 nocase

-If you do not want to make a distinction between uppercase and lowercase characters, you can use nocase.
-The keyword nocase is a content modifier.
+If you do not want to make a distinction between uppercase and lowercase characters, you can use no ase.
+The keyword no case is a content modifier.